-The new year has many of us thinking about trying something we’ve never done before.
+As summer approaches many of us are feeling re-energised and setting new goals for the year.
 Maybe you want to run a marathon or visit a new country.

 Well, how about both?

 I love running and when I was invited to the Sahara Desert for the Treg Algeria Trail for a week of ultramarathons and sightseeing, I couldn’t resist a trip to see what it was all about.

 What is the Treg Algeria Trail?

 Treg organises trail running and desert marathon holidays across the world.
 They are multi-day, multi-distance races where the runners must guide themselves with a GPS while carrying everything they need - including water, food and extra layers.

 Though the terrain varies from country to country, the company prides itself on its unique and jaw-dropping locations.
 I took part in their newest edition which sees runners navigate the desert landscapes of Timimoun in Algeria.

 Runners had the choice of either a 45km, 90km or 180km route - all of which took them through dunes, oases, plateaus and mountains.